-The modeling (or digital) amp is the third and latest type of amplifier.
+The modeling (or digital) amp is the latest type of amplifier.
 When they first appeared, the sound they produced compared to tube amps was considered too synthetic.

 Therefore, the initial impression of these amplifiers, especially among fans of the tube amps and the analog sound, was negative.